stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

 ### Texture

-Remaining space is filled with input-less filler.
+Remaining space is filled with input-less filler on the upper MIDI channels (11–16).
 Chords are N stacked delay+`:` pairs sharing one rate/modulus — `D` fires wherever `tick%(rate*mod)` is 0 regardless of position, so all notes land on the same tick:

 ```
 .4D8.....
-...:35Cc8
+...:34Cc8
 .4D8.....
 ...:37Cc8
 ```